amranidev/laracombee/README.md

 Example:

-Let's say that you don't like the way Laracombee handle recombee requests/response with promises, dealing with exceptions the way you want, and also, you need a method that can make a user as a top seller in recombee database.
+Let's say that you don't like the way Laracombee handles recombee requests/response with promises, dealing with exceptions the way you want, and also, you need a method that can make a user as a top seller in the recombee database.

 Lets create a new class, you can register it as a facade (if you would like to).